Normal range of motion (ROM) values

 How these values are measured

 Measure these on your iPhone.
-Goniometer guides you through all 47 movements above with animated placement and shows the AAOS normal range beside every reading — free to measure.
+Goniometer guides you through 55 movements with animated placement and shows the AAOS normal range beside every reading — free to measure.
+Readings save to patient profiles and export as PDF or CSV reports, and patient data stays encrypted on the device.
 Download Goniometer on the App Store.

 Frequently asked questions